wiicode/cybersecurity-framework/silver-training/end-user-device-security/platform-specific-guidance/windows-10-1803-with-mobile-device-management.md

 5. Provide end users with AAD username and password to log into new devices.
 6. Give devices to end users ensuring they connect to the internet\* when they go through the OOBE for the first time.

 **\***Devices must connect to the internet when they go through OOBE.
-A device with no internet access will not be able to enroll into your organization's MDM and apply security configuration.
+A device with no internet access will not be able to enrolll into your organization's MDM and apply security configuration.

 ### **Recommended configuration profile for Autopilot:**